 Dravo Plaza: Located in Wilmington’s Riverfront District, this entertainment capital of Delaware pays homage to musical greats with shows ranging from outdoor jazz festivals to rock and roll concerts, and an equally diverse offerings of enjoyable restaurants and venues.

-Dover Downs: Home to the largest casino and largest hotel in the state of Delaware, as well as a harness horse racing track that is surrounded by Dover International Speedway.
+Bally's Dover Casino Resort: Home to the largest casino and largest hotel in the state of Delaware, as well as a harness horse racing track that is surrounded by Dover International Speedway.
 The hotel and casino building complex has over 2,700 slot machines, 40 game tables, and an 18,000 square foot ballroom which hosts entertainment, conferences, and conventions.

 Delaware Beaches: The beaches have a vibrant nightlife with options for all ages.
 Rehoboth and Dewey, unlike the quieter beaches of Bethany and Fenwick, have consistent entertainment, all year, on both weekdays and weekends.